GDSC-KNU/3rd-sc-ex1-CitySavior-Android/README.md

 ### Domain
 Comprises model, repository, and params.
 - Uses params when repository function arguments become extensive and includes convenience methods for optimistic responses.
-- Usecase is not employed except for authentication due to the absence of complex business logic in the app.
+- Usecase is not employed due to the absence of complex business logic in the app.
 - Fixture methods are created for the model.
 - Utilizes the Async class as a wrapping class for API responses.